stevalang/AcceptOrRejectBankOffer/README.md

 Clients between 50-60 years old

-Using both Two Sample T-Test and Mann-Whitney U-Test.

-#### Example Hypothesis

-H0: That recipe category does not influence the saturated fat calories to total calories ratio.
-HA: That the recipes in the 'Dessert' category will have a different saturated fat calories to total calories ratio than the 'Main Dish' category.

-Test: A two-tailed t-test was chosen, since we are interested in both ends of the distribution.
+Test: A two-tailed Welch's t-test was chosen, since we are interested in both ends of the distribution.
 Alpha: A significance level of 0.05 was chosen for this test, since this is generally standard and the outcome of this hypothesis testing is not.

-For this hypothesis test, the t-statistic is 16.417905633524033, and the p value is 2.1130871989165067e-59.
+For this hypothesis test:
-Since the p-value is less than the significance level 0.05, we can reject the null hypothesis that recipe category does not affect the saturated fat calories to total calories ratio.
+Degrees of Freedom for Welch's Test: 5258.58
+p-value: 0.9890